Three Goals Every Christian Should Make For the New Year

 If you’re like me, you’re done making New Year’s Resolutions.

-And I still couldn’t keep many of them.
-Even within a 24-hour window.
+And I still couldn’t keep many of them even within a 24-hour window.

 This is when my perspective began to change.
 Instead of making resolutions, I began making goals for myself.

-What’s great is that many times these goals went hand-in-hand with my One Word for the year, taking New Year’s Resolutions from a set-up for failure to an opportunity for personal growth.
+What’s great is that many times these goals went hand-in-hand with my One Word for the year, taking New Year’s Resolutions from a setup for failure to an opportunity for personal growth.

-There are the typical New Year’s Resolutions (and believe it or not, there is a website with statistics for this), eat more healthily, exercise more, get more rest, etc…
+There are the typical New Year’s Resolutions (and believe it or not, there is a website with statistics for this):

-but the more I walk with Christ, the more I realize how much of my life is lived for this world.
+But the more I walk with Christ, the more I realize how much of my life is lived for this world.

-When you look at church history, you see how Christians lived with a concept of the supernatural and afterlife simultaneously with their present life.
+When you look at church history, you see how Christians lived with a concept of the supernatural and the afterlife simultaneously with their present life.

 They understood more clearly how their decisions today had spiritual significance.

-But the more educated and modern we have become; the more “enlightened” we have become, the less we take into account the supernatural realm and heaven.
+But the more educated and modern we have become, the more “enlightened” we have become, the less we take into account the supernatural realm and heaven.

-So that almost all our life, decisions, desires, wishes, goals, and dreams are centered in the here and now.
+So that almost all our decisions, desires, wishes, goals, and dreams are centered in the here and now.

 The church has fully embraced the concept of “live for today” and “live in the moment”.
 But is this really how Christians should live?